+Just like discus throw, hammer throw, and javelin throw, shot put is one of the most strength reliant track and field events in the world.
 Shot putters come in all sizes and shapes.
 Eight-year-old girls and 80-year-old men can participate in the shot put, but they won't all throw the same weight.
-Based on an athlete's sex and age, the rules for U.S. competition allow eight weights of shots.
-Additional rules are used for individuals with physical disabilities.
+Based on an athlete's sex, ability, and age, the rules for U.S. competition allow different weights.
 Shot put weights and dimensions are determined by the National Federation of State High School Associations, USA Track and Field and the NCAA.

 Competition for children is organized by USATF into age groups that span two years.
 The age groups are determined by the child’s age at the beginning of the year.
 Those 8 years of age and younger use a 4.4 lb. shot.
 It increases to 6 lb. for 9- to 12-year-olds.
 In the 13- to 14-year-old age group, girls continue to use the 6 lb. shot while boys use an 8.8 lb. shot put.
 In the 15- to 18-year-old brackets, the USATF shot weights are the same as high school weights set by NFHS: Boys throw a 12 lb. shot while girls throw an 8.8 lb. shot.

 In NCAA, Olympic games, national and international competition, men’s shot put events use a 16 lb. shot while women’s events continue to use the 8.8 lb. shot.
 National and international competitions for junior men or those younger than 20 years of age at the beginning of the year use a 13.2 lb. shot.